Ring

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to Reiko makes the active choice to watch the cursed videotape.
 She witnesses disturbing images and receives a phone call afterward, confirming she now has seven days to live., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-Notably, this crucial beat Reiko and Ryuji discover that Sadako was murdered and thrown into a well.
+Significantly, this crucial beat Reiko and Ryuji discover that Sadako was murdered and thrown into a well.
 They realize they must find her body to break the curse, but the urgency intensifies when they learn Reiko's son Yoichi has watched the tape., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (75% through) represents the emotional nadir.
 Here, Reiko and Ryuji find the well and Sadako's corpse.
 After removing her body, they believe the curse is broken.
 Reiko passes her seven-day deadline and survives, seemingly victorious., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.